juztamau5/retro3/support/doc/plugins/guide.md

 ```

 Every time you want to publish another version of your plugin/theme, just update the `version` key from the `package.json`
 and republish it on NPM.
-Remember that the PeerTube index will take into account your new plugin/theme version after ~24 hours.
+Remember that the retro3 index will take into account your new plugin/theme version after ~24 hours.

-> If you need to force your plugin update on a specific __PeerTube__ instance, you may update the latest available version manually:
+> If you need to force your plugin update on a specific __retro3__ instance, you may update the latest available version manually:
 > ```sql
 > UPDATE "plugin" SET "latestVersion" = 'X.X.X' WHERE "plugin"."name" = 'plugin-shortname';
 > ```